AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   If the `negate` attribute is :samp:`true`, then the meaning of this filter is inverted, and it will match when none of its children matches.

-  For instance, to active a chunk only if the compiler is running on an intel linux machine, use:
+  For instance, to activate a chunk only if the compiler is running on an Intel Linux machine, use:

   ::